Symphony No. 35 (Haydn)

 Symphony No. 35 in B♭ major, Hoboken I/35, was written by Joseph Haydn.
 The autograph score is "carefully" dated "December 10, 1767".
 It has been speculated that this symphony was written to celebrate Prince Esterházy's return from a visit to the Palace of Versailles.

-Movements
+Music

 The symphony is scored for two oboes, bassoon, two French horns, strings and continuo.
 The "horns are given parts of terrifying difficulty."